tianli/pxt-muvision/README.md

 * Read WiFi data(STA mode)

-Before your use this function, You need to set the FUNC switch to 10(WiFi AT mode) or 11(video transmission mode), and your device and MU must be connected to the same network.
+Before you use this function, you need to set the FUNC switch to 10(WiFi AT mode) or 11(video transmission mode), and your device and MU must be connected to the same network.

 ```blocks